Zingo3245/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-pwd-shows current working directory path mkdir-creates a new directory rm -r-deletes a directory and all it's child directories touch-creates a new file cp(1starg, 2ndarg)-copies files and directories from one directory to another cd-changes working directory ls -a-lists hidden files
+pwd-shows current working directory path\n mkdir-creates a new directory\n rm -r-deletes a directory and all it's child directories\n touch-creates a new file\n cp(1starg, 2ndarg)-copies files and directories from one directory to another\n cd-changes working directory\n ls -a-lists hidden files\n
-* -selects all files in current directory mv-move a file into a directory rm-deletes a file sed-renames a file
+* -selects all files in current directory\n mv-move a file into a directory\n rm-deletes a file\n sed-renames a file\n

 ---